-The Nat Turner Insurrection, America’s bloodiest and most notorious slave revolt, was halted at Belmont, home of Dr. Samuel Blunt, on August 23, 1831.
-Turner, a black slave, believed he was divinely selected to lead his people out of bondage and drew about eighty followers to go on what became a journey of murder and pillage through Southampton County.
+The Nat Turner Insurrection, America’s bloodiest and most famous armed uprising by enslaved people, ended at Belmont, the Southampton County home of Dr. Samuel Blunt, on August 23, 1831.
+Turner, an enslaved Black man, believed he was divinely selected to lead his people out of bondage and drew about eighty followers to go on a slave rebellion through Southampton County.
 Turner was eventually captured on October 30 and hanged on November 11, 1831.
-The short but violent revolt so alarmed the South that a much stricter regimen was soon instituted against slaves and free African Americans alike, leading to further hardening of attitudes between the North and South.
-Belmont’s dwelling house, a typical homeplace of a Southside plantation, was built in the late 18th century for George Carey.
-It has a touch of elegance in the Chinese lattice railing framing the stairwell.
-The Blunts acquired Belmont in the early 19th century.
+The short but violent rebellion so alarmed the South that a much stricter regimen was soon instituted against enslaved and free African Americans alike, leading to further hardening of attitudes between the North and South.
+Belmont’s dwelling house, a typical homeplace of a Southside plantation, was built in the late 18th century for George Carey, and was acquired by the Blunt family in the early 19th century.
+The house at Belmont was rehabilitated in the late 20th century.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.